rooftopcellist/festdemo/installer/README.md

 To make this easier, you can make 2 Job Templates in Tower and then add them to a workflow.
 Then you can fully deploy your webapp to a cloud host in one click.

+### Things you will need to configure in GCE

+In GCE:
+* Make a service account
+* Make an ssh key pair
+  - Add public ssh key to GCE to the service account as a key (Metadata section)
+* Add firewall rules for default-http-server and default-https-server
+  - Allow ingress to TCP port 80 and 443 respectively.

+In Tower:
+* Add private ssh key to Ansible Tower as a machine credential
+* Add a GCE service account credentials as a credential in Tower
+* In vault.yml in the repo, replace vault secrets with your own encrypted values using ansible-vault.
+  - Add the vault password to Ansible Tower